-The ESPP authorizes the issuance of 556,000 shares of common stock pursuant to purchase rights granted to employees.
+The ESPP initially authorized the issuance of 556,000 shares of common stock pursuant to purchase rights granted to employees.
 The number of shares of common stock reserved for issuance increases on January 1 of each calendar year, from January 1, 2014 through January 1, 2023, by the least of (a) one percent (1%) of the number of Shares issued and outstanding on the immediately preceding December 31, or (b) such lesser number of Shares as determined by the Administrator.
 On January 1, 2014, the number of shares of common stock reserved for issuance under our ESPP was automatically increased by 229,256 shares.
+On January 1, 2015, the number of shares of common stock reserved for issuance under our ESPP was automatically increased by an additional 236,547 shares.
 The ESPP is intended to qualify as an "employee stock purchase plan" within the meaning of Section 423 of the Code.
-As December 31, 2013, no shares of our common stock have been purchased under the ESPP.
+As December 31, 2014, 251,390 shares of our common stock have been purchased under the ESPP and 533,866 shares remain available for issuance under the ESPP as of December 31, 2014.